catalyst-cloud/catalystcloud-docs/source/best-practices/high-availability.rst

 ***************************

 There are a number of options available to Catalyst Cloud customers to enhance application availability.
-Tutorials have documented these in detail:
+We have documented some of these in detailed tutorials:

 Providing highly available instances within a region:
 :doc:`/tutorials/compute/deploying-highly-available-instances-with-keepalived`